gahan-corporation/wyatt/doc/source/howtos/website.rst

 .. patch::

-restart Odoo, access http://localhost:8069/academy/Alice/ and http://localhost:8069/academy/Bob/ and see the difference.
+restart Gerp, access http://localhost:8069/academy/Alice/ and http://localhost:8069/academy/Bob/ and see the difference.

 As the name indicates, `converter patterns`_ don't just do extraction, they